 Filing a Whiplash Lawsuit

 Whiplash is a common term for the various soft tissue injuries that happen in the neck during a car accident.
-If you have injured your neck in a car accident, you may be able to file a whiplash lawsuit.
-Whiplash injuries can be very painful and filing a lawsuit could be your best way to get compensated.
+If you have injured your neck in a car accident, you may be able to file a whiplash lawsuit, although there is a question around whether or not that’s the best option.
+Whiplash injuries can be very painful and filing a lawsuit could be your best way to get compensated, but it could also lead to you walking away empty handed.

 Get Medical Treatment Right Away